micmejia/bible-dump/AMPC/Matthew/Matt 3.md

-But John [^f]protested strenuously, having in mind to prevent Him, saying, It is I who have need to be baptized by You, and do You come to me?
+But John protested strenuously, having in mind to prevent Him, saying, It is I who have need to be baptized by You, and do You come to me?